liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 As a bonus, this setup presented me with an opportunity for keyless entry into the building.
 I inconspicuously placed an NFC tag near the entryway which I can scan to unlock the door.
 These cost [less than 50¢ each](https://www.amazon.com/dp/B07N38MMTT) and are nonfunctional to anyone who doesn’t have my phone, so I don’t mind leaving one out there.
 It’s a minor but satisfying convenience.

-My smartened apartment intercom means that I no longer have to worry about being home to buzz in a delivery or being jolted awake at odd hours by nocturnal button-pressing enthusiasts.
+My smartened apartment intercom means that I no longer have to worry about being home to buzz in a delivery or being jolted awake at odd hours by nocturnal button-pressing enthusiasts!